gbif/hp-canadensys/publish/7-step-guide.md

 Let's get started !

-The [Canadensys repository](https://data.canadensys.net/ipt/) is powered by the [GBIF Integrated Publishing Toolkit (IPT)](https://www.gbif.org/ipt), an open source web application developed by [GBIF](https://www.gbif.org/) and customized by Canadensys to be fully integrated into our website.
-We use it to publish and register all our datasets.
 To be able to create and manage your own dataset (called a “resource”), you will need a **user account**.
 Simply contact us to create one for you and your team by providing the respective pertinent names and email addressee.

 [Contact us!](mailto:canadensys.network@gmail.com){: .button .is-primary}